Analyzing Fluent (FLNT) and Its Peers

 |2.39

-As a group, “Advertising” companies have a potential upside of 48.94%.
-Given Fluent’s rivals stronger consensus rating and higher possible upside, analysts plainly believe Fluent has less favorable growth aspects than its rivals.
+As a group, “Advertising” companies have a potential upside of 50.60%.
+Given Fluent’s rivals stronger consensus rating and higher probable upside, analysts plainly believe Fluent has less favorable growth aspects than its rivals.

 Summary